 A Charles Lemaire orchid painting of the Prosthechea vitellina.
 A plant native to Mexico that is also called as The Yolk-Yellow Prosthechea

-I hope you enjoyed these vintage Orchid prints of Charles Lemaire.
+I hope you enjoyed these vintage Orchid prints by Charles Lemaire.
 You might also want to check out the flower paintings of another famous French botanical painter Pierre-Joseph Redoute.
-Also, the collection of lily drawings and the Temple of Flora is worth checking out.
+Also, the collection of lily drawings, Marshal’s Florilegium and the Temple of Flora are worth checking out.

 Don’t forget the other vintage flower collections on Pictureboxblue.